Decoupling Common and Unique Representations for Multimodal Self-supervised Learning

-where $\lambda_{u}$ is a positive constant trading-off the importance of the first decorrelation term (to decorrelate different modalities) and the second redundancy reduction term (to decorrelate the embedding vector components).
-However, pure decoupling doesn't ensure the meaningfulness of the unique dimensions, i.e., the model could generate random decorrelated values.
+where $\lambda_{u}$ is a positive constant trading off the importance of the first decorrelation term (to decorrelate different modalities) and the second redundancy reduction term (to decorrelate the embedding vector components).
+However, pure decoupling doesn't ensure the meaningfulness of the unique dimensions, i.e., they could collapse into random decorrelated values.
 To tackle this issue, we further introduce intra-modal representation enhancement that covers both common and unique dimensions within each modality.

-\subsection{Intra-modal representation enhancing}
+\subsubsection{Intra-modal representation enhancing}

-To ensure the meaningfulness of the decoupled unique representations, as well as to enhance intra-modal representations, we introduce intra-modal training that covers both common and unique dimensions.
+To avoid the collapse of the decoupled unique dimensions in the cross-modal training, as well as to boost intra-modal representations, we introduce intra-modal training that covers all the embedding dimensions.
 For each modality, a cross-correlation matrix $\mathcal{C_\text{M1}}$ (or $\mathcal{C_\text{M2}}$) is generated from the full dimensions of the embedding vectors ${Z_{M1}}'$ and ${Z_{M1}}''$ (or ${Z_{M2}}'$ and ${Z_{M2}}''$).
-The redundancy reduction losses for the intra-modal representations reads:
+The redundancy reduction losses for the intra-modal representations read:

 where $\lambda_{M1}$ and $\lambda_{M2}$ are positive constants trading off the importance of the invariance term and the redundancy reduction term.